 Example: Jennifer is in a W-2 T. On August 9th, her FEP places her in a CSJ.
 Her payment for participation from July 16th through August 15th is at the CSJ amount.
-Jennifer's W-2 T clock will tick for the month of July and, her CSJ clock will tick for August as long as she is not moved to a Trial Job or W-2 T before the end of the month.
+Jennifer's W-2 T clock will tick for the month of July and, her CSJ clock will tick for August as long as she is not moved to a W-2 T before the end of the month.

-10.2.5.2 Moving between Paid and Unpaid Placements or Trial Jobs
+10.2.5.2 Moving between Paid and Unpaid Placements

-When a participant in a CSJ, W-2 T or CMC moves to a Trial Job or an unpaid placement, the participant will receive a final prorated payment for the time that they were actually in the paid placement during the participation period.
-If the person moves to a Trial Job, he or she will begin receiving wages directly from the employer.
-In addition, the participant's Trial Job clock will tick for the month that he or she is placed in the Trial Job employment position.
+When a participant in a CSJ, W-2 T or CMC moves to a an unpaid placement, the participant will receive a final prorated payment for the time that they were actually in the paid placement during the participation period.

 Example: Rhonda is in a CSJ.
-On May 18th, her FEP places her in a Trial Job.
+On May 18th, her FEP places her in a CMF.
 Her payment for CSJ participation on May 16th and 17th will be a prorated.
-Rhonda's Trial Job clock will tick for the month of May.

-When moving from an unpaid placement or Trial Job to a paid placement, the participant will be paid similar to a new participant.
+When moving from an unpaid placement to a paid placement, the participant will be paid similar to a new participant.
 (See 10.2.1)